Staff

 Jennifer is passionate about helping people navigate anxiety, whether it’s general, social anxiety, perfectionism, stress, worry, or burnout.
 She also enjoys supporting those who are facing life transitions, depression, family disconnection, grief, or loss.
 Jennifer values empathetic connection and creating spaces where people feel seen and known.

-To book a free initial consultation with Jennifer, visit our client portal at Community Counseling Center at Gordon- Conwell Theological Seminary
+To book a free initial consultation with Jennifer, visit our client portal at Community Counseling Center at Gordon- Conwell Theological Seminary For further questions, you may reach Jennifer directly at 704-940-5823.

 Melody Mosteller